HarrisonHall/hachha.dev/content/pages/blog/articles/services1/services1.md

 feeds which I may write about later.
 I keep track of my feeds manually using the free app feeder, and any content that I want to save I simply share to pocket for note-taking/bookmarking at a later time.
-No service necessary (other than a free pocket account), but I am looking forward to self hosting my own "pocket" (shiori/wallabag) and may consider using a service that one-ups this process (feedly/readwise).
+No service necessary (other than a free pocket account), but I am looking forward to self-hosting my own "pocket" (shiori/wallabag) and may consider using a service that one-ups this process (feedly/readwise).